 - What can we do to make you feel most confident going into the AP Exam?

 It was great to do this assignment in Flipgrid because it allowed each of my students to “talk” to me without having to reply in front of the class.
 It felt more honest this way.
 As well, because it was spoken rather than typed, I felt that students were more conversational and authentic.
 The feedback they gave will certainly inform both my individual work with students and also the structure of my class in the coming weeks.
 (Note: for this type of assignment, where you might want the conversation between you and each student to be private, you can choose the “moderate responses” option.
-This is a grid-level setting.)
+This is a topic-level setting.)